Bengal: BJP protest march against govt's ‘failure’ to control Adenovirus | Law-Order

 The BJP's West Bengal unit on Friday organised a march to 'Swasthya Bhawan', the headquarters of the state health department, to protest against the administration's alleged failure to check the spread of Adenovirus that left several children dead.

-Several saffron party leaders were injured as the police force to disperse the "unlawful assembly".
+Several saffron party leaders were injured as the police used force to disperse the "unlawful assembly".

 Carrying posters and placards against the state government, the BJP's women and youth wing activists marched towards Swasthya Bhawan in Salt Lake area, shouting slogans against the state government.